epklein/epklein.github.io/_personal/personal.md

 - [Info Money](https://www.infomoney.com.br/): A Brazilian website that focuses on financial news, stock market data, and other economic information.
 - [Indicators by Debit](https://debit.com.br/tabelas/indicadores-economicos.php): Offers tables with important indicators from the Brazilian economy.
 You can also project those indicators along time.
 - [Oceans14](https://www.oceans14.com.br): A platform for investors who seek for information about the Brazilian stock market.
 Some useful reports I like is the [Bovespa historical P/E](https://www.oceans14.com.br/acoes/historico-pl-bovespa) and [investor's participation](https://www.oceans14.com.br/acoes/participacao-investidores-b3).

+## Toastmasters

+As a Toastmaster, I use the following links to participate in meetings and learning resources.

+- [Toastmasters International](https://www.toastmasters.org/): The nonprofit educational organization that builds confidence and teaches public speaking skills through a worldwide network of clubs that meet online and in person.
+- [Nós Toastmasters Club](https://toastmastersbrasil.org/regiao/regiao-sul/nos-toastmasters/): I'm a member of this club.
+- [Easy Speak](https://easy-speak.org/): Many clubs and districts, including Nós Toastmasters, use this platform to manage and coordinate meetings and other activities.